 Discussion

-Findings from the survey demonstrated that acupuncturists belonging to ACT were interested in and actively treating pregnancy related conditions.
-The high repose rate of 86.8% from these ACT practitioners indicates an interest in participating in research projects around the topic of women’s health.
+Findings from this survey demonstrated that acupuncturists belonging to ACT were interested in and actively treating pregnancy related conditions.
+The high reponse rate of 86.8% from these ACT practitioners indicates an interest in participating in research projects around the topic of women’s health.
 In contrast a survey of women’s health amongst general acupuncture practitioners in Australian and New Zealand achieved a 11.3 % response rate (Smith et al 2014).
 Despite these differences it is interesting that most frequently treated pregnancy conditions for both populations were nausea, birth preparation, induction, pregnancy related back and pelvic pain and breech.
 It was also reported within both surveys that those practitioners were treating a wide range of pregnancy related conditions including anxiety and depression and headaches and migraines.
 This corresponds to reports from a hospital based maternity outpatient clinic in New Zealand were although women most frequently present for lower back and pelvic pain and birth preparation a wide range of conditions are also sought by women (Betts et al 2016, Soliday & Betts 2018).

 It was interesting that the most frequent use of acupuncture was that of birth preparation (84 [96.5%]) and that this category had the highest number of practitioners estimating they had treated more than 11 women in the past year (34 [39.0%].
 Currently there is no quality research examining the use of acupuncture in this way.
 There are anecdotal reports from midwives that women receiving birth preparation acupuncture (that does not focus on points to stimulate the onset of contractions), present in early labour with favourable indications related to cervical ripening, the baby’s presentation and experience efficient labours (Betts 2006).
-A small observation study of New Zealand midwives using this birth preparation acupuncture did demonstrate reduced inductions and caesarean sections for both women having their first baby and subsequent mothers (Betts & Lennox 2006) however, randomisation to a control group is required to explore these findings.
-It may be cofounding factors for women interested in receiving acupuncture and time and attention during treatment contributed to the findings.
-It was also part antennal preparation by these New Zealand midwives to give interested women information about the use of acupressure for use in labour.
+A small observational study of New Zealand midwives using this birth preparation acupuncture did demonstrate reduced inductions and caesarean sections for both women having their first baby and subsequent mothers (Betts & Lennox 2006) however, randomisation to a control group is required to explore these findings.
+It may be confounding factors for women interested in receiving acupuncture and time and attention during treatment contributed to the findings.
+It was also part antenatal preparation by these New Zealand midwives to give interested women information about the use of acupressure for use in labour.
 Acupressure has demonstrated statistically significant in reducing induction and caesarean section rates when used as part of an antenatal education programme (Levett et al 2017).
 It may be that as part of antenatal education acupressure also has an important role in preparing women for an efficient labour.

 Although the use of acupuncture to induce labour was reported by these ACT practitioners as amongst one of the most frequent treatment delivered in the past year (79 [90.8%]), and that a third estimated they had treated more than 11 women in the past year (30 [34.4%], there is currently no quality evidence base to support this as effective.
 While the latest Cochrane review (Smith et al 2017), indicates some promising research relating to acupuncture promoting cervical maturity, the use of acupuncture did not show significant differences for the onset of natural labour or improved birthing outcomes for the women compared to controls.
 This was both in terms of reducing medical intervention and increasing the incidence of natural vaginal births.
 This may be due to the research methodology being unable to reflect clinical practice.
 However, it may also be the perception from practitioners and women that changes following treatment, such as the onset of contractions, will promote a natural vaginal birth.
 Whereas in reality, this type of stimulation may not change eventual birthing outcomes.